 We currently run four training workshops per year, which are free for patients and advocates to attend.
 Having been organised in partnership with expert speakers and successful case study representatives, these workshops aim to provide patient groups with a range of information and skills.
 Valuable discussion and networking opportunities are also worked into each session.

 Past topics have included effective fundraising, patient group management, developing clinical trials, and engaging with the pharmaceutical industry.

 Our first peer mentoring programme, which selected sixteen small patient groups and matched them with rare disease/third-sector experts based on their needs, began in September 2014 and ended in January 2016.
 We are proud that all patient groups made excellent progress towards their identified goals, and that feedback of the programme was immensely positive.

 Participation in the scheme is free.
 Applications for the second round of our peer mentoring programme in 2016-2017 are now closed and final pairings will be announced in September 2016.

 Our online portal gives patients and advocates access to the tools and resources they need to run their patient communities.
 Following this link to sign-up, patients and advocates can access free information, connect through moderated forums, and contribute to increasing the collective knowledge of the rare disease community.
-In 2016, we intend to develop the portal with interactive training modules and videos.
+You can access the portal via www.portal.findacure.org.uk.

 If you would like to be notified of upcoming events, join our monthly newsletter mailing list.

 Drug repurposing takes existing generic drugs licensed for human use, and tries to find other illnesses that they could treat.
 It is faster and less expensive than normal drug discovery, because we already understand the drug’s behaviour and side effects in humans; we already know about dosing and delivery of the drug; and we understand the drug’s mode of action.
 It is therefore an excellent option for rare diseases, where there is a lack of research funding and few available treatments.